Airlines and Airports on Travel Notes

 This pattern can sometimes seem irregular, but it is a standard across the country.

-Edmonton International Airport (YEG) is the primary airport serving the Edmonton Metropolitan Region in Alberta, Canada.
-While it serves a large metropolitan area, it also connects many regional destinations in Alberta.
+Edmonton International Airport (YEG) is the primary airport serving the Edmonton Metropolitan Region in Alberta.

 The airport, located 30km south of downtown Edmonton, in Leduc County, offers non-stop connections to various destinations across Canada, the United States, Mexico, the Caribbean, Central America, and Europe.